Who is responsible for clearing sidewalks?

 • Remove all ice from sidewalks.
 After the sidewalk is clear, sprinkling a little sand and paw-friendly salt can help prevent slipping.

 • Pile snow onto your yard or the boulevard.
-It's against the law to shovel snow into streets and alleys.
+It's unlawful to shovel snow into streets and alleys.